 Looking Back on the Feb.
-7th Chapter Meeting
+2nd 2021 Virtual Chapter Meeting & Midwinter

 Until next time – editorjack!

-(This message is prepared for your review if you were there, for your information if you had to miss, and as a historical record of the great things going on each week during the 68th year of the Alexandria Harmonizer Chapter. —YeEd
+(This message is prepared for your review if you were there, for your information if you had to miss, and as a historical record for the great things going on each week during the 72nd year of the Alexandria Harmonizer Chapter. - YeEd)